Hot water drives animals to shore: biting fish attack bathers in France

 Biting fish attack bathers in France

 Because of the high water temperatures, the gray triggerfish is being drawn closer and closer to the French Mediterranean coast when searching for food.
 Much to the chagrin of bathers.
-Dozens of swimmers are already complaining about the bites of the little shy animals.
+Dozens of swimmers are already complaining regarding the bites of the little shy animals.

-On southern France’s beaches, swimmers are increasingly complaining about bites from fish swimming near the shore.
+On southern France’s beaches, swimmers are increasingly complaining regarding bites from fish swimming near the shore.
 The bites in legs, feet and toes probably came from 30 to 45 centimeters long gray triggerfish, which due to climate change and warming seawater dared to search for food in shallow areas, the newspaper “Le Parisien” reported.

 More than 40 bathers were bitten by fish on Monday alone on Hendaye beach near the Spanish border.
 Also near Cannes on the Côte d’Azur, a swimmer was bitten in the water, which was only 50 centimeters deep.
 According to a report by the broadcaster BFMTV, there was another case in the Bay of Saint-Tropez.